namesys-eth/ccip-store/ENSIP-19.md

 #### 4. `POST` REQUEST
 ##### A. `POST` to IPNS
 `POST` request for IPNS storage needs to be handled in a custom manner through the `namesys-client` (or `w3name-client`) client-side libraries.
-This is due to the secret nature of IPNS private key leading to all IPNS related publishing being intentionally limited to client-side to protect user autonomy.
+This is due to the enforced secret nature of IPNS private key which limits all IPNS related processing to client-side to protect user autonomy.
 The pseudo-code for autonomous IPNS storage handling is as follows:

 ```js
 /* POST-ing to IPNS */